cgil/imgur-analysis/README.md

 </p>
 <p>
 Running scraper.py initiates the scraper. <br/>
-dbJobs.py contains miscellanious operations and debugging functions on the database.
+dbJobs.py contains miscellanious operations and debugging functions on the database. <br/>
+You can also export all collections into a usable json object from dbJobs.py. <br/>
+The visualizer can pull data directly from your api endpoint or from the exported json object.
 </p>

 <p>